Covid: Wales possibly coming to peak says minister

 Wales' rules were last tightened on 26 December, meaning no more than 50 people can attend a sporting event.

-The rules have forced many teams to have to play behind closed doors.
+The rules have forced many teams to play behind closed doors.

 Social distancing restrictions are also in place in businesses and a rule of six applies in hospitality venues such as pubs and restaurants.